LMCMLJ/cv/README.md

 I believe that pair programming greatly increases the efficiency of developers.
 I am an experienced team communicator, and thrive when working in and leading development teams.

 #### Communication
-I am fluent in English, Russian and French, and I have experience working in Russian as well as English.
+I am fluent in English, Russian and French, and I have experience working in English as well as Russian.

 #### Test-driven Development
 I have significant experience with a wide variety of testing frameworks for both unit and feature testing.
 I have written my own unit testing framework for javascript that can be found on NPM, [tst.js](https://www.npmjs.com/package/tstjs).